 When a landlord fails to carry out repairs or where the home is cold and damp or is overcrowded, or contains any other housing hazards, the Council can require him to do the necessary works and if he still doesn't do them, we can do the works at the landlords' expense and/or prosecute him.

-Apart from gas, electrical and fire safety you should be able to move around your home safely.
-Staircases must be well lit, have a firm handrail and should not have gaps that small children can slip through.
-Floors must be level to avoid trips or falls.
+Properties should be free from gas, electrical and fire hazards and you should be able to move around your home safely.
+Staircases should be well lit, have a firm handrail and should not have gaps that small children can slip through.
+Floors should be level to avoid trips or falls.
 There should be enough bolts and locks on doors and windows for security.
 The kitchen should have sufficient storage, preparation and cooking space and there should be a constant supply of hot and cold water and adequate toilet and washing facilities.

-Recent laws have introduced better protection from bad housing and most people find good landlords.
+Recent laws have introduced better protection to tenants and most people find good landlords.
 A few will have bad experiences and need expert advice.
 If you need help, further information is available from housing and homelessness organisations such as Shelter, Crisis and the Citizens Advice Bureau.
 For a checklist of your rights and responsibilities please read the How to Rent guide.

 For further information on the above or any other issues you may have with your private tenancy, please use the contact details below - we may be able to offer some advice and assistance.Tel: 01483 523372